 In response to our last blog So many Physics courses!
 Which one prepares you for the SAT Physics Subject Test? we’ve had several parents inquire about the wisdom of their child taking the SAT Subject Test™ in physics after the first year of the two year AP® Physics 1/AP Physics 2 sequence.
 Since the AP Physics B course was split into a two year course beginning with the 2014 – 2015 school year, the already muddy question of what physics class prepares you for the test turned cloudier yet.
 Let ‘s begin by comparing the subjects tested by SAT Subject Test (according to the College Board’s own published materials) vs the subjects offered in AP Physics 1.

-First, let me save you the trouble of calling the College Board and asking them.
+First, let’s save you the trouble of calling the College Board and asking them.
 Their answer is “we offer guidelines as to what is in the course but the subject matter is up to the specific high school”.
 This makes some sense of course but one would have thought that when they split up the course, they would have considered whether one of those courses prepares you for a test that they also designed and administer.
-But let us look at the guidelines posted on their website for AP Physics 1 and AP Physics 2, and compare them to what an SAT Physics test, also published by the College Board, says it emphasizes.
+But let us look at the guidelines posted on their website for AP Physics 1, and compare them to what material an SAT Physics test, also published by the College Board, says it emphasizes.

 Here are the “Topics Covered” section from an actual SAT Physics Subject Test, published by The College Board:

 Topic % of test